Sparen Sie 5 % bei Ihrer ersten Bestellung. Klicken Sie hier

 W38 38.6 49.6 13.8 19.3 31.5 12.2 25.2 26

-3. Front Rise: Measure from the crotch seam to the top of the front waistband.
+3. Front Rise: Measure from the crotch seam to the top of the front rise.

 4. Back Rise: Measure from the crotch seam to the top of the back waistband.

-5. Thigh: Measure straight from the crotch seam to the outer edge of the leg.
+5. Thigh: Measure straight across from the crotch seam to the outer leg, keeping the tape parallel to the leg opening.

 6. Inseam: Measure from the crotch seam to the bottom of the leg.

-7. Length: Measure from the top of the waistband to the hem.
+7. Length: Measure from the waistband to the leg opening or hem.

-8. Leg Opening: Measure straight across the bottom of the leg.
+8. Leg Opening: Measure straight across the leg opening.

 Sizes can vary from 2-3 centimeters because they are measured by hand.
 1inch=2.54cm.